purplebugs/alpaca-map-prototype/README.md

 Done:

 - Local server up and running
-- Proof of concept calculate distance using Google maps distance matrix API
+- Calculation of fixed distance using Google maps distance matrix API to console
+- Use browser Geolocation API to get and show current location when user clicks button on homepage

 Not done: